9brada6/tabs-with-posts/development.md

 - ➕ Add support to sort by rating.

+- Add at the excerpt component, how many lines to show.

+- Add a way to minimize CSS/HTML when is cached.
+CSS is very important to minimize, because there is a lot of improvement.
+- Finish Modern style.
 - Modern style: add border-radius and background color to component settings.

 - Simple Style, add flex-shrink: 0 to all meta?